Physicians & Specialists

 Obstetrics and Gynecology

 From adolescence to menopause and beyond, a woman’s health needs require specialized care and concern.
 Obstetrician-Gynecologists, or OB-GYNs, are specialists in the unique challenges which face their female patients.
-Greenwood Leflore Hospital is fortunate to have four board-certified OB-GYNs and an OB-GYN nurse practitioner on staff, all experienced in caring for women at every stage of life.
+Greenwood Leflore Hospital is fortunate to have three board-certified OB-GYNs and an OB-GYN nurse practitioner on staff, all experienced in caring for women at every stage of life.

 For specialized obstetrical and gynecological care, choose the medical team you know and trust—and the hospital caring for every generation of your family, Greenwood Leflore Hospital.

 Tracey Mullins, CFNP